Squarespace website builder review: pros and cons

 The majority of user feedback we received was largely impressed with Squarespace’s best feature – its brilliant design flexibility and sleek, creative templates.

-As well as being very pleased with Squarespace’s design functionality, users were also impressed with the ability to sell online with its Business plan, costing them just £17 per month.
-This is a feature only offered by Squarespace as a web builder, as for the likes of GoDaddy, Weebly, and Wix, you must upgrade to an ecommerce specific plan before you can sell online.
+As well as being very pleased with Squarespace’s design functionality, users were also impressed with the ability to sell online right from its Basic plan, costing just £12 per month.
+This is a feature only offered by Squarespace as a web builder, as for the likes of GoDaddy and Wix, you must upgrade to an ecommerce-specific plan before you can sell online.

 Our methodology: How did we evaluate Squarespace web builder for small businesses?